mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 {% include image.html file="style-argument.jpg" alt="A typical style argument" max_width="700px" img_link=true %}

-**Note to Loraine**: I'd like this one to be a cartoon of the cat and dog choking each other because they're arguing.
-In the first panel, the cat is yelling "Tabs!" and the dog is yelling "Spaces!"
-In the second one, the cat is yelling, "Performance!" and the dog is yelling, "Simplicity!"
-They've stopped arguing about style because there's a style guide on the wall labeled "STYLE GUIDE" and the first rule is "Use spaces."
-There are more rules but they're indistinct text.
-Feel free to play around with it, especially how characters, text bubbles, etc are placed, but that's the idea I have in mind.

 A good style guide defines not only superficial elements like naming conventions or whitespace rules, but also specifies how you use the features of your programming language.
 Languages like JavaScript and Perl are packed with functionality, offering many different ways of implementing the same logic.
 A style guide can define The One True Way of doing things so that you don't end up in a situation where half of your team uses one set of language features while the other half uses a totally different set of features, turning your code into a collective mess.

 ***Option 1: Adopt an existing style guide***